 BIMM companies are collecting a large and varied range of building data, including heat-retention, energy use and noise penetration, which Facilities Management professionals can use to determine which on-site changes can result in a positive desired change.

 PSIM is another recent development that’s allowing human security staff to do their jobs more intelligently by connecting security systems and providing a single interface to control them.

 It’s not ludicrous to predict9 that in the coming years, most FM business will adopt PSIM systems that not only notifies them when any alarm on-site is triggered, but allows them to fully investigate the alarm without leaving their seat.

 IoT is quickly becoming a game-changer in facilities management because the entire maintenance process can now be performed without the need for human intervention.

 HVAC systems, for example, currently require regular checks and maintenance, but now we’re seeing the rise of self-scanning systems that can detect if they’re performing optimally10.
 They can determine the issue, automate maintenance scheduling before scanning again to sign off the work.

 So, what happens if you take combine the above and put them in one site?

 Smart Buildings can reduce energy consumption, detect system faults, reduce minor disasters and just generally improve the experience of the occupants whilst saving roughly 10% on costs11.

-Enter the new FM Professional
+Enter the new Facilities Management Professional